rainpatter/tictactoe/README.md

-# Project Name
+# Java(script) and Pythons
-This is a (topical) version of tic-tac-toe, featuring java(beans) for JavaScript, and snakes for Python. :snake: :coffee:
+This is a (topical) version of tic-tac-toe, featuring java(beans) for JavaScript, and snakes for Python. :snake:  :coffee: Coffee beans represent crosses, and snakes represent noughts.

 ## :computer: [Click here](#) to see my live project!